Drea1989/Odie_robo_assistant/docker/docker.md

 ```

 ### Debian Jessie
-Build the image for Debian Jessie.
+Build the image for Debian 9.
 By default, the master branch of the odie project will be cloned.
 ```
 docker build --force-rm=true -t odie-debian8 -f docker/debian8.dockerfile .
 ```